jamesmontemagno/MediaPlugin/nuget/readme.txt

 In  your BaseActivity or MainActivity (for Xamarin.Forms) add this code:

+Add usings:

+using Plugin.Permissions;
+using Plugin.Permissions.Abstractions;

+Then add to Activity:

 public override void OnRequestPermissionsResult(int requestCode, string[] permissions, Permission[] grantResults) {
     PermissionsImplementation.Current.OnRequestPermissionsResult(requestCode, permissions, grantResults);